steinmetzr/COMP278/Labs/Lab1.md

 What is 0b11001011011111 in octal?
 Try it yourself.
 When you get the answer, you will be among an elite group.

-Linux/Unix filesystems distinguish among user (u), group (g) and other (o) permissions, where each level has read/write/execute bits.
+> Linux/Unix filesystems distinguish among user (u), group (g) and other (o) permissions, where each level has read/write/execute bits.
 To set permissions involves using octal.
-For example, to allow `something_random.exe` to be readable, writable and executable by a user, readbale and executable to the group, but unavailable for others, we could execute the following command:
+For example, to allow `something_random.exe` to be readable, writable and executable by a user, readbale and executable to the group, but unavailable for others, we could execute the following commands.

 	$ chmod 750 something_random.exe
 	$ ls -la something_random.exe